Welcome to Tuscoro.com

 County of El PasoColo., Dec.
 31, 1959, by Frank Curtis: "I'm a Negro who was with Jesse W. James on June 25, 1876, when he passed out new repeating rifles to the Indians who killed Custer.
 I knew John Trammell, Lucky Johnson, etc. I know a lot of secrets of J. W. James.
 He lived to be 107."

-Where is the one thousand new repeating rifles, five-hundred pistols and a quantity of ammunition not to mention the Gatling guns that were used at Little Bighorn and cached away afterwards?
+Where is the one thousand new repeating rifles, five-hundred pistols and a quantity of ammunition not to mention the Gatling guns that were said to be used at Little Bighorn and cached away afterwards?
+I have to admit, this is a tough one to believe...

 Not to many years ago a friend sent me a copy of what has been nicknamed as the Ghost Town Map at the time, an internet search yielding no results of the map making any appearance on the internet.
 Today if you search really hard, you might find one incident where in someone felt the need to make it public.
 However, NO ONE seems to know where this town was or what it may have to do with the Little Bighorn massacre.
 I would love to tell the story of how I found the Ghost Town in question; in fact, I can’t really take credit because even though I did find it, I could not confirm it with the presence of a railroad.
 The credit goes to another who dug much deeper than I… Unfortunately for reasons I cannot explain yet, all we can do is sit back and look at the hill where in the cavern exists, knowing without doubt what lies under it… it could drive a sane man crazy… this is the kind of thing that occurs more often than I care for… finding something of this magnitude, and because of existing unforeseen circumstances, you can’t touch it, but circumstances can be changed, with time, money and patients…